-You can use multiple objects to cut an object, simply draw a line to cut, or you can cut and divide an object into multiple parts.
-The Eraser Tool and Knife tool can be handy for cutting vector objects.
+You can use multiple objects to cut a shape, simply draw a line to cut, or cut and divide a shape into multiple parts.
+The Eraser Tool and Knife tool can also be handy for cutting vector objects.

 In this tutorial, you’ll learn four easy ways to cut an object in Illustrator using different tools.
 I’ll also include tips on when to use which, with practical examples.